sabrinasaleh/Project3-FDI-by-MNCs/proposal.md

 # **Prediction of Foreign Direct Investment (FDI) in USA**

 ## ML Project Goal
-* Develop an app based on the machine learning model for predicting the FDI by multinational corporations (MNCs) given the relevant features/factors of the investing countries.
+* Develop an app based on machine learning model for predicting the FDI in USA by multinational corporations (MNCs)
+* Utilize relevant features/factors of the investing countries in designing the model prediction

 ## Variables, Measures, & Dataset
 * Time-Series Data Analysis for 30 Years
     - Year 1990 - Year 2019
+    - Potential data size of 1000 to 1100

 * Dependent Variable: FDI in USA
     - Y: Total Stock of FDI by the investing countries in the USA